THIS DATE IN HISTORY: Nov. 30

 Thornton, the No. 1 pick in the 1997 NHL Draft, is off to a hot start with 33 points in Boston's first 24 games.
-But in the 2004 Stanley Cup Playoffs, he goes without a point in seven games playing with broken ribs, and the Bruins are upset by the Montreal Canadiens in the first round.
+But in the 2004 Stanley Cup Playoffs, he goes without a point in seven games while playing with broken ribs, and the Bruins are upset by the Montreal Canadiens in the first round.
 When the Bruins struggle at the start of the 2005-06 season after a number of players leave as free agents, general manager Mike O'Connell feels he needs to make a major move to overhaul his team.

 Thornton makes himself right at home in San Jose, putting up 92 points in 58 games.
 He finishes the season with a combined 125 points, winning the Art Ross Trophy as the NHL's top scorer and the Hart Trophy as MVP.
 He remains one of the NHL's most reliable playmakers for more than a decade.

 None of the three players acquired by the Bruins make much of an impact, though the cap flexibility created by the trade later enables Boston to sign players such as defenseman Zdeno Chara.

 1954: The Chicago Blackhawks tie the Montreal Canadiens 3-3 in a game played in Omaha, Nebraska.
 The Blackhawks play six home games during the 1953-54 season away from Chicago Stadium, in Omaha, St. Louis and St. Paul, Minnesota.